 Portfolio manager’s Letter December 2005

-Bill Seidman was on CNBC last week and when asked how the market was going to do next year he replied that baring any exogenous events it will probably do alright.
-So the exogenous events is the economist’s “cop out”.
-(My forecast would have been correct if it had not been for that event.
-But since whatever happened was not predictable, it was not in my model.)
-If it weren’t for this exogenous events the economists would always be right.
+Bill Seidman was on CNBC last week, and when asked how the market was going to do next year, he replied that it would probably do alright baring any exogenous events.
+So the exogenous events are the economist’s “cop-out”.
+(My forecast would have been correct if it had not been for the exogenous events.
+But since whatever happened was not predictable, it was not in my model).
+If it weren’t for these exogenous events, the economists would always be right.

 Back in November the Federal Reserve Chairman was on capital hill to testify to the joint economic committee.
 In response to a question about inflation, Greenspan answered that: